 In order for a user to receive full access to your venue's site and receive the full benefits of holding a membership, they need to ensure that they are correctly logging into their account.
-A common issue is that the user is using the wrong login details.
+A common issue we encounter is that the user is using the wrong login details.

 If a user registers twice in error without realising and they log into their account which does not hold their latest account status (active membership, roles, parent-child relationship) this could cause various issues and confusion.
 You may come across the following examples: